How To Make a Will in Western Australia (2025 Guide) - Will Hero Guide

 After you sign and witness your Will, store the original in a secure spot.
 In WA, only that signed copy is legally valid—digital versions don’t count.
 If it’s lost or damaged, your loved ones might face extra hurdles distributing your estate.
 For more detailed information about will storage, read our guide on Where is the Safest Place to Store Your Will.

-No Official Registry for Living Wills: Western Australia doesn’t have an official registry for living people’s Wills.
+No Official Will Registry for Living People: Western Australia doesn’t have an official registry for Wills made by living people.
 Consider these storage options when you make a Will in WA:

 Home storage icon representing storing will at home